M1 Finance vs Robinhood 2020

 Passive investors can invest in one of the dozens of expert built portfolios, automating the entire process with the helpful features offered.
 Active investors can build their own portfolios from scratch, or even build multiple portfolios to see which one performs the best!

 M1 Finance is designed for long term investing, so it is not a great platform for active traders.
+This is largely due to the one trading window per day (two if you have M1 Plus).
 Our favorite app for active stock trading is Webull.

 All investing in M1 Finance is portfolio based.
 Each one of these portfolios is called a pie, and each stock or ETF within the pie becomes a slice.
 You can hold up to 100 stocks or ETFs within each pie.